-The following discussion and analysis of our financial condition and results of operations for the three months ended March 31, 2022, should be read together with our condensed financial statements and related notes included elsewhere in this Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2022 (this "Form 10-Q").
-This discussion contains forward-looking statements and information relating to our business that reflect our current views and assumptions concerning future events and is subject to risks and uncertainties that may cause our or our industry's actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance or achievements.
+The following discussion and analysis of our financial condition and results of operations for the six months ended June 30, 2022 should be read together with our condensed financial statements and related notes included elsewhere in this Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2022 (this "Form 10-Q").
+This discussion contains forward-looking statements and information relating to our business that reflect our current views and assumptions concerning future events and is subject to risks and uncertainties that may cause our or our industry's actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
 These forward-looking statements speak only as of the date of this Form 10-Q. Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, or achievements.
 Except as required by applicable law, including the securities laws of the United States, we expressly disclaim any obligation or undertaking to disseminate any update or revisions of any of the forward-looking statements to reflect any change in our expectations with regard thereto or to conform to these statements to actual results.

-All share and price per share information in this Management's Discussion and Analysis of Financial Condition and Results of Operations section has been adjusted to reflect our one-for-ten reverse stock split of our outstanding common stock, par value \$0.0001 per share (the "Common Stock"), and Series C Non-Convertible Voting Preferred Stock, par value \$0.0001 per share (the "Series C Preferred Stock"), which became effective on October 15, 2021.
+All share and price per share information in this Management's Discussion and Analysis of Financial Condition and Results of Operations section has been adjusted to reflect our one-for-ten reverse stock split of our outstanding common stock, par value \$0.0001 per share (the "Common Stock"), and Series C Redeemable Non-Convertible Voting Preferred Stock, par value \$0.0001 per share (the "Series C Redeemable Preferred Stock"), which became effective on October 15, 2021.
 Expenses included in the results of operations for 2021 have been reclassified to conform to the 2022 presentation format.